Statutes of the

 The duration of the association shall be indefinite.

-Given the universality of the technical topics listed in the objectives of the Association, it shall develop its activities at an international level, in accordance with current legislation.
+Given the universality of the technical topics listed in the objectives of the Association, it shall develop its activities at an international level, in accordance with current legislation , including the protection of personal data in the website, the membership database and all activities of the Association, as required by the EU General Data Protection Regulation (GDPR) and the Spanish data protection regulation.
 The official languages are Spanish for its operations within Spain and English for its international activities.

 The present Statutes shall be developed and complied through the agreements validly adopted by the Working Bureau, the Executive Council and the General Assembly, in their respective competences.
 The interpretation of these Statutes shall be the responsibility of the Executive Council.
 The process for amending these Statutes is specified in Article 29.

 The aim of the Association is the advancement of the technology of shells and spatial structures.
 The term technology shall be understood in its widest possible meaning including architecture, conceptual design, analysis, research, and all aspects of the process of realization of projects involving shell and spatial structures of any material and including methods of execution.

 The aims of the Association shall be advanced through an exchange of ideas and information, using the appropriate means such as: